Parsi New Year in India | History, Wishes, Date, Traditions [2026]

 Parsi New Year in India

-Parsi New Year is a regional holiday in India known as “Jamshedi Navroz”.
-The festival falls on the spring equinox each year.
+Parsi New Year is a regional holiday in India known as “Jamshedi Navroz.”
+Each year, the festival falls on the spring equinox.

 However, Parsis living in India follow the Shahenshahi calendar.
 Thus, they will celebrate their New Year on August 15th, 2024.
 A grand celebration of Navroz will be held in Maharashtra and Gujarat, as many Parsis live there.